A Stockholm City Break with Kids

 Where to Eat in Stockholm with Kids

-Sweden is the most prized destination among the amateurs of Scandinavian cuisine, known for its healthy diet, which is especially good for the kids.
 Munch on its delicious shrimp sandwich, Rakmacka, or its Christmas buns, a yummy festive treat for your Europe trip with kids; while the tasty kottbullar, Swedish for meatballs, is a stape in the house of the happiest Swedish families.
-Other specialities include Falukorv, Falu Sausage, or the more exotic pickled herring for your kids to develop an understanding of the authentic side of Swedish cuisine.

 If in Stockholm with your kids, check out:

-Kajsas Fisk.
+Kajsas Fisk

-Kajsas Fisk is a one-of-its-kind restaurant with a jovial atmosphere and a menu of marine delicacies such as delectable shrimps with avocado and ambrosial fresh sole fillet.
 Kids in Stockholm will love its generous portions and impeccable service with the staff treating them as the little kings and queens they are.
 Note that the dinners come at a fair price, so you will enjoy a great value meal here.

-Restaurant Gastabud.
+Restaurant Gastabud

 This Swedish food eatery is one of the best places to visit in Stockholm cities.
 It is known for its unique “just eat it and kick-back” charm, slap-up portions, traditional cooking and authentically Scandinavian interior.
-Head here with kids for them to feel themselves, guests, at a feast of yore and revel in the glorious Scandinavian fare.

 Masala Masala